dotlang/language/doc/RFE.md

 I think `_` is needed when we don't need part of output of a function. why not re-use it here?

-? - What changes in var assignments in if and loop?
-`if (var x=1, x>y)...`
-Maybe it's not very useful.

-? - Now that everything is named, aren't we moving toward lazy evaluation?
+N - Now that everything is named, aren't we moving toward lazy evaluation?
 `x := f(1)`
 `y := g(x)`
 first line is just a call to a pure function which has no side-effct. so compiler can run it when evaluating `y` or even later.
 BUT functions can have side-effects here.
 They can write to file or network or ... .

+N - Shall we omit return type from function declaration?
+For function type, the return type should be mentioned but for declr do we need it?

+N - How can runtime memoize a function?
+Maybe function has a side-effect. maybe developer should handle it by adding a struct and a general function which calls target function and has a cache.?

+Y - Now that we can re-assign, shall we use `=` instead of `:=`?
+And `==` for comparison as expected.
+`=` makes a copy as expected.

+N - We are not looking to have pure functions.
+Our functions can have (and will have) side effects like IO and network.
+We want to have functions that work on immutable data.

-? - Allow variable re-assignment and prevent data racing in closure capture by compiler detecting re-assigned captured vars.
+Y - Allow variable re-assignment and prevent data racing in closure capture by compiler detecting re-assigned captured vars.
 Can't we re-assign variables? and do something else for threads and race and ...?
 For example a thread, has read-only access to outside vars but communicates through a channel. what is the problem with re-assignment?